fabioscagliola/my-site-and-blog/fabioscagliola/content/blog/son-and-father.md

 "Son is happy when Father plays with him" said Son while dragging Father by the index finger along the dark corridor, an endless tunnel of darkness from his perspective, the light of his room shining at the end of it.

-*Turn the light off when you exit a room*, the rule stated —energy saving, of course—, *but not before turning the light on in the room you are entering*, Son amended, afraid of the dark.
+*Turn the light off when you exit a room*, the rule stated — energy saving, of course —, *but not before turning the light on in the room you are entering*, Son amended, afraid of the dark.

 Tonight, however, he had violated both the rule and its amendment when he had left his room running to welcome Father back from work.